-A. Seeding Meeting
+D. State Tournament Seeding Meeting

-The Seeding Committee will meet on Sunday, February 5, 2017, to seed the teams entered in the state tournament.
-Each conference shall be invited to send one representative to the Seeding Meeting.
+- 1. The Seeding Committee will meet on Sunday, February 5, 2018, to seed the teams advancing to the State Tournament.
+Each conference shall be invited to send one representative to the Seeding Meeting. - The Seeding Committee shall rank teams based upon the results of the sectional tournaments as well as information submitted during the registration process and other related data.